Venetian Hotel and Casino Review

 Another highlight is the well-known Emeril Lagasse’s Delmonico Steakhouse, which serves up amazing Cajun specialties and dry-aged steaks in a dining room that is sophisticated.
 The cream of the many casual options is certainly Black Tap Craft Burgers; it serves burgers plus classic sides, and don’t forget their truly sensational ‘Crazy Shakes’ milkshakes.

 The property has approximately 4,000 suites.
+That is almost the same number as Aria Resort and Casino.
 The sunken living room gives the suites a luxurious touch, and it’s classily decorated by the dark purples of the beautiful velvet sofas, gleaming marble countertops, and oversized padded headboards.
 Guests can hunker on their comfortable bed and then direct the remote-controlled curtains and shades to let in the lovely Vegas sunsets or the resort views.
 The bathrooms boast Roman tubs and twin sinks along with stand-alone shower units and Agraria toiletries.